-In 1857, a nutmeg-beetle blight made the land useless for growing.
-The owners sold the land to the British Forces in 1860 for a mere 25,000 Spanish dollars.
+In 1857, a nutmeg-beetle blight made the land useless for growing, forcing the estate to close.
+The owners sold the land to the British in 1860 for a mere 25,000 Spanish dollars.

-Former British Serviceman Gary Bennet shared his memories from that era: “At the time, there were probably 500 servicemen housed in identical, nondescript buildings in Blocks 7, 8, 9 and 10 at Dempsey Road.
-They had access to facilities such as a swimming pool and cinema, both now demolished, and a gymnasium overlooking the cricket pitch – a building that still stands today.”
+According to former British serviceman Gary Bennet, around 500 troops lived in identical, nondescript buildings in Blocks 7, 8, 9 and 10 at Dempsey Road.
+“They had access to facilities such as a swimming pool and cinema, both now demolished, and a gymnasium overlooking the cricket pitch; that building that still stands today.”

-This Anglican church was built as a garrison church, only becoming a place for civilians to worship in 1971.
+The area was vacated in 1989.
+Gradually, the old military barracks were converted into the unique and special enclave it is today.
+Even now, though, you can visit some very special historical spots in Dempsey.
+One of these is St George’s Church, an Anglican church originally built for the garrison – it only becoming a place for civilians to worship in 1971.
 During WWII, Japanese forces stored ammunition in the building.
 Fearing the stained-glass windows would be destroyed, the colonial chaplain had them dismantled and buried.
-Unfortunately, he died, and nobody knows where those original windows are today.
+Unfortunately, he died without disclosing their whereabouts, and nobody knows where those original windows are today!
 The classical Basilica-style church is now a national monument.

 Did you know?

-For more helpful tips head to our living in Singapore section.
+For more helpful tips head to our Living in Singapore section.

 Get the latest events, stories and special offers